-Table 3-1 lists all the days during the past eight years of continuous monitoring on which the federal 24-hr PM10 standard was exceeded at one or both monitoring sites, along with 24-hr average concentrations from those days at the three comparative SCAQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
-The federal standard was exceeded on 18 occasions at the Landfill site; on two of those 18 days, the Community monitor also registered an exceedance.
-No exceedances of the federal standard have been observed at either the Landfill site or the Community site since December 2013.
+Table 3-1 lists all the days during the past nine years of continuous monitoring on which the federal 24-hr PM10 standard was exceeded at any of the monitoring sites operated by STI. along with 24-hr average concentrations from those days at the three comparative SCAQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
+The federal standard was exceeded on 20 occasions at the Landfill site; on two of those 20 days, the Community monitor also registered an exceedance.
 Note that the first exceedance reported in Table 3-1 occurred in October 2007, after the equipment at the sites was refurbished and continuous monitoring began, but before the period covered by this report.
 These early concentration data are valid and thus included here for completeness.
 The SCAQMD sites in Burbank, Santa Clarita, and Los Angeles did not report exceedances on any of those days.
 However, the SCAQMD sites did report high 24-hr PM10 concentrations on the two days when the Community monitor recorded PM10 exceedances.
-The downtown Los Angeles monitor was only 3 $\mu$ g/m below the PM10 exceedance threshold on October 27, 2009, and the concentrations measured at Burbank were also elevated.
+The downtown Los Angeles monitor was only 3 μg/m below the PM10 exceedance threshold on October 27, 2009, and the concentrations measured at Burbank were also elevated.
 The elevated concentrations at other sites suggest that, when regional concentrations are high, a synergistic effect between landfill contributions and regional contributions can push the Community site's PM10 concentrations over the federal standard.
 Note that when regional concentrations are low, high 24-hr concentrations at the Landfill monitor, such as those seen during three days in 2011, have no significant effect on Community PM10 concentrations.